TeamNCMC/cuisto/docs/guide-register-abba.md

 The [ABBA documentation](https://abba-documentation.readthedocs.io/en/latest/) is quite extensive and contains guided tutorials and a video tutorial.
 You should therefore check it out !
 Nevertheless, you will find below some quick reminders.

+!!! tip

+    Using either the regular Fiji version of ABBA or the [Python version](guide-install-abba.md#abba-python) (to have access to Brainglobe atlases) will lead to the same interface, depicted below.
+Nevertheless, keep in mind what kind of atlas (packaged with ABBA or Brainglobe atlas) as it needs to be configured, see more information on [this page](tips-abba.md#abba-and-brainglobe-atlases).

 ## Import a QuPath project
 Always use ABBA with a QuPath project, if you import the images directly it will not be possible to export the results back to QuPath.
 In the toolbar, head to `Import > Import QuPath Project`.